Frequently Asked Questions

-Referred students have the opportunity to re-register for a written examination or practical assessment (or re-register to re-submit written assignments and projects).
+Referred learners have the opportunity to re-register for a written examination or practical assessment (or re-register to re-submit written assignments and projects).
 The exact rules vary according to the qualification, these can be found in each qualification syllabus guide, that can be found in the qualification section under resources.

 If you require assistance in finding an examination please visit the Where to study section of our website and select 'Find an Examination'.
 Alternatively, you can contact our Customer Service Team on +44(0)116 2634700 or firstname.lastname@example.org

-However, in the highly unlikely event that a completed assessment script is lost, NEBOSH will do its utmost to ensure that a student in this situation is not disadvantaged.
-Such cases would be reviewed on a case-by-case basis and may include offering the student the opportunity to repeat the examination/assessment at no charge.
+However, in the highly unlikely event that a completed assessment script is lost, NEBOSH will do its utmost to ensure that a learner in this situation is not disadvantaged.
+Such cases would be reviewed on a case-by-case basis and may include offering the learner the opportunity to repeat the examination/assessment at no charge.
 Results will not be affected if the script is lost after the result has been recorded.